gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-resellers.md

 Here’s how to obtain a quote for an upgrade (either adding licenses or changing plans).

 1. Log into [app.gitkraken.com](https://app.gitkraken.com/)
-2. Select on the customer’s Organization listed in the left sidebar
+2. Select the customer’s organization listed in the left sidebar
-3. Navigate to the Subscriptions tab
+3. Navigate to the "Subscriptions" tab
 4. Make the upgrade you would like (either adding licenses or changing plans) but don’t select purchase yet
 5. The Billing Summary will populate the cost of the upgrade on the customer’s subscription.
-Please use this to provide the customer an official quote for the upgrade.
+Please use this to provide the customer an official quote for the upgrade

 <img src="/wp-content/uploads/gitkraken-reseller-guide-upgrade-quote.png" class="img-responsive center img-bordered">

 ### Renewal Quote

 1. Log into [app.gitkraken.com](https://app.gitkraken.com/)
-2. Select on the customer’s Organization listed in the left sidebar
+2. Select the customer’s organization listed in the left sidebar
-3. Navigate to the Subscriptions tab
+3. Navigate to the "Subscriptions" tab
 4. The Billing Summary will indicate the Annual Total.
 Please use this to provide the customer an official quote for the yearly renewal.
-The date of the renewal is listed as “Next charge.”
+The date of the renewal is listed as “Next charge”

 <img src="/wp-content/uploads/gitkraken-reseller-guide-renewal-quote.png" class="img-responsive center img-bordered">